Meanwhile, on the other side of the island….

 Sarah Beardsall, Nancy Gryspeerdt and the team are developing our slate of television and film projects with writers in the UK, Europe and beyond.

-Note to agents: please route any KNIGHTFALL enquiries via the production office in Prague.
+Please direct any KNIGHTFALL enquiries via A&E Studios in LA.
 Thank you.

 The Syrian crisis affects us all.